dzodkin33/dzodkin33/README.md

-I am a 2nd year math-cs student at UCSD.
+I am a 3rd-year math-cs student at UCSD.

 My current projects:

-- Rust-md:
+- Rollfanatic

-  A desktop markdown editor with a live reload fucntion, made on rust.

-- planner.xyi (in collab w/[Ataha322](https://github.com/ataha322)):

-  A simple broweser-based productivity tool based on a simple checklist.
+  An IOS mobile application that aids BJJ practitioners to keep track of their progress.

 I am also interested in making my own cyberdecks so hmu for any advice :)